Kinematic Origin OF Correlations Between Gamma Ray Burst Observables: Summary and conclusions

 \section{Summary and conclusions}

-In a long series of publications we have demonstrated that the cannonball model of GRBs predicted correctly the main observed properties of GRBs, including the well established correlations between GRB observables, and can reproduce successfully their broad band lightcurves of GRBs and their afterglows from onset until very late times, despite their enormous complexity and diversity \citep[see, e.g.,~][~and references therein]{DD2004, DDD2009, DD2009a, DD2009b}.
-In this paper we have shown that in the CB model all the newly discovered pair correlations between gamma ray burst observables, reported in Liang et al.~(2010) as the previously well established correlations, are a simple consequence of the strong dependence of the GRB observables on the Lorentz factor and viewing angle of the highly relativistic and narrowly collimated jets whose interaction with the medium along their path produces the observed radiations.
+In a long series of publications we have demonstrated that the cannonball model of GRBs predicted correctly the main observed properties of GRBs, including the well established correlations between GRB observables, and can reproduce successfully the broad band lightcurves of GRBs and their afterglows from onset until very late times, despite their enormous complexity and diversity \citep[see, e.g.,~][~and references therein]{DD2004, DDD2009, DD2009a, DD2009b, DD2010}.
+In this paper we have shown that in the CB model, all the newly discovered pair correlations between gamma ray burst observables that were reported by Liang et al.~(2010), and by Lu et al.~(2011), like the previously well established correlations, are a simple consequence of the strong dependence of the GRB observables on the Lorentz factor and viewing angle of the highly relativistic and narrowly collimated jets whose interaction with the medium along their path produces the observed radiations.

-One of the new discovered correlations which was reported in Liang et al.~(2010) was the surprisingly tight relation, $\Gamma_0\!\simeq\!
-182 \,[E_{iso,\gamma}/10^{52}\,{\rm erg}]^{0.25}$.
-The authors pointed out in their paper that "there is no straight-forward theory that predicts this relationship between $\Gamma_0$ and $E_{iso,\gamma}$", and that this tight correlation is inconsistent with the well established Amati relation \citep{Amati2006} if the prompt gamma ray emission in GRBs is produced by the internal shock mechanism of the fireball model.